crait/poketcg2-revamp/README.md

     - Stage 2 Pokemon are much stronger.
 - Opponents' decks are tweaked to better align with the new cards.
 The AI also has been adjusted to account for the deck changes.
 - All cards can be acquired through booster packs and normal playthrough.
 Every card will appear in at least 1 of the opponents' decks.
+- Add options to adjust the way you play through the game
+    - Disable/enable special rules in certain matches
+    - Unlock all cards from the beginning of the game
 - AI bug fixes and minor tweaks:
     - The AI no longer targets Mysterious Fossil/Clefairy Doll with Gust of Wind.
     - Jennifer's coin is changed to Pikachu